 A simplified guide to logging Docker to Elasticsearch.
 Although there are many tutorials on to logging Docker to Elasticsearch, this one is different from all as it uses syslog-ng.
 It also works with Podman!

 Update: I moved the chapters about parsing and visualizing NGINX / Apache access logs in Kibana into a dedicated post / github repo.

-In the last post I wrote about how you can enrich Fail2ban logs with GeoIP metadata and with other data parsed from the logs.
+In the last post I wrote about how you can create a central syslog server.
 This time I will show you how you can use syslog-ng to parse fail2ban log messages, enrich it with GeoIP metadata and send into Elasticsearch.
 You can even visualizing Fail2ban logs in Kibana to see where the failed login attempts are coming from.

 Your home network might already contain some devices or systems like a home server, a WiFi router, a media player, or home automation system.
 It is a best practice creating a central syslog server and storing logs of various sources in one place.

 Update: The fail2ban and GeoIP related contents have been merged into post visualizing Fail2ban logs in Kibana.

 This post will cover the basics.
 Creating a central log server and receiving logs from an OpenWRT device.
 Please note that you can do many more.
 See the other posts I created in this subject.